esl/MongooseIM/doc/advanced-configuration/database-backends-configuration.md

 Transient data:

 * Mnesia - we highly recommend Mnesia (a highly available and distributed database) over Redis for storing **transient** data.
- Being an Erlang-based database, it's the default persistance option for most modules in MongooseIM.
+ Being an Erlang-based database, it's the default persistence option for most modules in MongooseIM.
  **Warning**: we **strongly recommend** keeping **persistent** data in an external DB (RDBMS or Riak) for production.
  Mnesia is not suitable for the volumes of **persistent** data which some modules may require.
  Sooner or later a migration will be needed which may be painful.